-The Gene Stoltzfus Peace Library is a lending library with over 1400 titles and a gathering space open to local activist organizations.
-It is located in the lower level of Simone Weil House (a community house co-owned by the Mennonite Worker and the Minnesota Institute for Contemplation and Healing).
+The Gene Stoltzfus Peace Library is a lending library with nearly 1500 titles and a gathering space open to local activist organizations.
+The Peace Library also houses the CPI office.

 Sacred Subversion Series

-Featuring authors who combine scholarship with activism, the Sacred Subversion Series gather prophetic voices from across North America to challenge the complex set of systems and myths that oppress people around the world while, at the same time, offering a compelling vision of community.
+Gathering prophetic voices from across North America to challenge the systems and myths that oppress people around the world while, at the same time, offer a compelling vision of community.

 Workshops and Webinars

 Every month, we offer workshops, training events, or webinars on a variety of topics to “help people turn from the false promises of Empire and embrace God’s vision for the world.”

 OUR 7 CORE PRINCIPLES

 1 Jesus Christ is our center and example for life.

 2 By encountering the living presence of God in prayer and contemplation, we begin to experience the world prophetically, as Jesus does.

 3 The prophetic imagination cannot be understood apart from the lived experiences of marginalized and oppressed people—including but not limited to those who are people of color, queer, trans, femmes, gender nonconforming, Muslim, formerly and currently incarcerated, cash poor and working class, disabled, undocumented, and immigrant.